AtharvaMutsaddi/FileHandlingProjectinC/README.md

 ## Installation

-Simply download zip and extract, or clone this git repo
+Simply download zip and extract, or clone this git repo.
+Make sure you have matplotlib and pandas in python to run this.

 ## Usage